-- Avoid handling your leather bag with dirty hands or wet with lotions or creams.
+- Avoid handling your leather bag with dirty hands or with lotions or creams.

-- Don't store your bag by looping the handles over a doorknob or wardrobe door because this will misshape your bag and damage the leather of the handle.
+- Don't store your bag by looping the handles over a doorknob or wardrobe door because this will misshape your bag and damage the handle's leather.

-- When dining in a restaurant, don't put your bag on the floor.
+- Don't put your bag on the floor when dining in a restaurant.
 The best option is to hang it on the table using a collapsible purse hanger or bag hook.
 You can use an extra chair if you don't have a purse hanger.

 - Store your bag with care.
 Keep it out of the sunshine and store it in a cool, dry place where the bags can breathe.
 This will prevent the leather from drying out.
 Stuff your bag with a purse pillow to keep its shape, and be sure to use the dust bag that came with it.

-- Prevent the metalwares and embellishments from getting damage by molding tissue paper around the metalwares.
-This will prevent scrapes and scratches on the metalwares and embellishments.
+- Prevent the metalware and embellishments from getting damaged by molding tissue paper around the metalware.
+This will prevent scrapes and scratches on the metalware and embellishments.

 - Prevent wear and tear by rotating which bag you use regularly.

 - Never apply direct heat to any wet leather because this will cause cracking and shrinking.